liferay/liferay-docs/userGuide/en/chapters/09-social-networking.markdown

 connecting users and those that can create connections as a side-effect of just getting work done.

-The Directory portlet can provide a simple way for users to connect.
-If we have a site dedicated to people with big noses, we can place a directory portlet on that site, listing all the users that have joined that site.
+The Site Members Directory portlet can provide a simple way for users to connect.
+If we have a site dedicated to people with big noses, we can place a Site Members Directory portlet on that site, listing all the users that have joined that site.
 Users can connect by sending requests to other users on that list.
 This isn't the worst way to get users connected but it probably won't be very effective.
 Why not?
 Well, other than sharing some very basic common interests, we haven't really had any interactions.

 The Activities portlet provides a similar but more effective means of connection.
 Because it shows a list of what other users are doing, this portlet